aedans/M-old/README.md

 - `|` Takes two arguments, returns true if both arguments are true
 - `&` Takes two arguments, returns true if either argument is true
 - `=` Takes two arguments, returns true if both arguments are equal
-- `+(i/l/f/d)?` Takes two arguments, returns their sum. i/l/f/d to specify the return type.
+- `+(i/l/f/d)` Takes two arguments, returns their sum. i/l/f/d to specify the return type
-- `-(i/l/f/d)?` Takes two arguments, returns their difference. i/l/f/d to specify the return type.
+- `-(i/l/f/d)` Takes two arguments, returns their difference. i/l/f/d to specify the return type
-- `*(i/l/f/d)?` Takes two arguments, returns their product. i/l/f/d to specify the return type.
+- `*(i/l/f/d)` Takes two arguments, returns their product. i/l/f/d to specify the return type
-- `/(i/l/f/d)?` Takes two arguments, returns their quotient. i/l/f/d to specify the return type.
+- `/(i/l/f/d)` Takes two arguments, returns their quotient. i/l/f/d to specify the return type
+- `macroexpand` Takes an expression as an argument, returns the expression with all macros expanded
 - `read` Takes an input stream, returns the next char in the input stream
 - `write` Takes an output stream and a char, writes the char to the output stream
 - `stdout` The standard output stream